Call 101 or, in an emergency, 999.

 Statement of Corporate Governance and Code of Corporate Governance

-The Statement of Corporate Governance and Code of Corporate Governance are published within the Corporate Governance Framework (PDF, 701 KB).
+The Statement of Corporate Governance and Code of Corporate Governance are published within the Scheme of Governance and Consent (revised May 2019) (PDF, 1.8 MB).

 Scheme of Governance and Consent

-The Scheme of Governance and Consent (PDF, 1.0 MB) governs the interrelationship between the PCC and Chief Constable, setting out those powers which may be exercised by either the PCC or Chief Constable or others acting on their behalf.
+The Scheme of Governance and Consent (revised May 2019) (PDF, 1.8 MB) governs the interrelationship between the PCC and Chief Constable, setting out those powers which may be exercised by either the PCC or Chief Constable or others acting on their behalf.

 It comprises a number of key elements, including: